📢15% DISCOUNT

 • Compression socks and stockings: These are garments made of highly elastic materials such as Spandex that provide extra pressure between 20 mmHg and 40 mmHg.
 Their function is to provide stability and protect the muscles and joints of the feet, ankles and calves.
 You can even find longer designs that go all the way up to the middle of the thighs.

-Health and sports benefits of compression garments
+Health & sports benefits

 • Improved athletic performance: Several medical studies have determined that compression garments improve the performance of athletes, since by stimulating better blood circulation, they produce a reduction in wear and tear during training or competition.
 In other words, the muscles will be more resistant.